sachin-v-k/Sachin-K/index.md

 * Learning new tools and concepts quickly
 * Communicating effectively with stakeholders and cross-functional teams
-* Facilitating and managing time efficiently
 * Building and maintaining relationships amicably
-* Coaching and training individuals and teams successfully
+* Training individuals and teams successfully
+* Facilitating meetings and managing time efficiently

 ## Certificates & Badges
 * Information Architecture basics, Udemy